OpenSourceEBike/TSDZ2-Smart-EBike/README.md

 This project is being developed and maintained for free by a community of users.
 Some of them are developers who work professionally developing this type of technology for very well known companies.

-For more details, see [https://github.com/OpenSource-EBike-firmware/TSDZ2_wiki/wiki our project page].
+For more details, see our project page here: https://github.com/OpenSource-EBike-firmware/TSDZ2_wiki/wiki

 **IMPORTANT NOTES**
 * Installing this firmware will void your warranty of the TSDZ2 motor and KT-LCD3